 Assault and Battery Lawyer

-Assault = The threat of an unwanted touching or battery.
+Assault is the threat of unwanted touching or battery.
 Basically, put someone in fear of being hit.
+Examples of an assault include the following:

 • Making a fist and winding back as if you are going to punch someone.